David-GD13/Procedural-Animation/README.md

 # Procedural-Animation
-Basic Procedural Animation Project done with the purpose to learn something nes
+Basic Procedural Animation Project done with the purpose to learn something new